Welding Safety: Key Principles and Best Practices

 • Exposure to noxious gases and fumes: Welding produces noxious gases and fumes that can lead to a variety of illnesses, from eye and respiratory irritation to serious lung diseases.

-• Risk of fires and explosions: Sparks and droplets of molten metal can ignite flammable materials, which in extreme cases can lead to an explosion.
+• Risk of fires and explosions: Sparks and molten metal droplets can ignite flammable materials, potentially causing explosions.

-• UV radiation: The welding process emits intense UV radiation, which can lead to skin burns and eye damage.
+• UV radiation: Welding emits intense ultraviolet radiation that can cause skin burns and eye injuries.

-• Physical injuries: Falling, heavy objects, sparks and hot metal splatter can lead to various injuries.
+• Physical injuries: Hazards include falls, heavy objects, sparks, and hot metal splatter causing injuries.

-• Heat stress: Prolonged exposure to high temperatures can lead to overheating, which in turn can lead to health problems such as heat stroke.
+• Heat stress: Extended exposure to heat can cause overheating and health issues such as heat stroke.

-• Exposure to heavy metals: Welding can produce particles of heavy metals such as lead and chromium, which can be harmful to health when inhaled.
+• Exposure to heavy metals: Welding fumes may contain heavy metals like lead and chromium, harmful when inhaled.

 Necessary personal protective equipment in welding